US STOCKS-Google lifts Nasdaq as focus turns to Fed | Business

 - United States

-All eyes on Wednesday will be on the outcome of the Federal Reserve's two-day meeting, with investors looking for comments on how the double whammy of rising inflation and a spike in COVID-19 cases would impact the central bank's plan to potentially start withdrawing its stimulus.
-"The Fed might taper towards the end of this year, but we expect it to not hike rates at least until the end of 2022," said Sam Stovall, chief investment strategist at CFRA Research in New York.
+Wall Street's main indexes have scaled record highs this month on hopes of stellar corporate results amid a broader economic recovery, but the pace of gains has slowed recently due to a deepening regulatory crackdown in China and fears of a quicker-than-expected tapering of monetary policy.
+All eyes on Wednesday will be on the outcome of the Fed's two-day meeting, with investors looking for comments on how the double whammy of rising inflation and a spike in COVID-19 cases would impact the central bank's plan to potentially start withdrawing its stimulus.

-Payment company Visa Inc slipped 0.6% despite beating estimates for quarterly profit.
-As of July 23, analysts expected earnings at S&P 500 firms to have jumped 78.1% in the second quarter, compared with their estimate of 65.4% growth on July 1.
+"The case for delaying any exit from stimulus has been enhanced by recent market moves," said Art Hogan, chief market strategist at National Securities in New York.
+"The yield on the 10-year Treasury note has fallen since the Fed last met in mid-June, along with market measures of inflation expectations as the perceived threat of the Delta variant to worldwide growth has become the new investor narrative."

-Advancing issues outnumbered decliners 1.58-to-1 on the NYSE and 2.63-to-1 on the Nasdaq.
-The S&P index recorded 24 new 52-week highs and no new lows, while the Nasdaq recorded 18 new highs and 27 new lows.
+Advancing issues outnumbered decliners 1.53-to-1 on the NYSE and 2.07-to-1 on the Nasdaq.
+The S&P index recorded 40 new 52-week highs and no new low, while the Nasdaq recorded 34 new highs and 53 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)